“Let’s talk more tomorrow, okay, Sam? I’ll be home after five. I’ll get sushi from Kenji’s.”

 “Yup, that’s the one.”
 Sam crinkled her nose as she looked up from Penelope’s phone.
 “I woke up sometime after we fell asleep to go pee.
 And… and I think I saw someone watching us.”

 “What?”
-Penelope’s eyes widened and her mouth hung open.
+Penelope’s eyes widened and her mouth dropped open.

 “I thought I saw a dark figure over by Ben’s tent, so I went to look.
 One minute the branches were moving and the next they weren’t.
 And when I got there, there was a cigarette butt on the snow.”